meyersa/tornado-prediction/README.md

 The goal of this project was to take MIT's work and train a 3D network, compared to the 2D networks that have been trained so far, with a better recall and precision.
 In the end, this was not as effective as planned due to the short length of this project.

 ## Results
 Although accuracy (0.9188) and AUC (0.8768) are high, they can be misleading.
 The low precision (0.4128) indicates a high rate of false positives, while the moderate recall (0.6074) shows the model's ability to capture true positives is limited.
-This suggests that the model's performance may not be reliable, especially for imbalanced datasets or critical applications requiring high confidence in predictions
+This makes sense considering the dataset is almost completely skewed to non tornadic data, meaning it just has to guess not tornado to achieve a high accuracy, when in reality it actually has a hard time finding tornados.

 | Metric            | Value |
 |-------------------|------------|